 • “The bride and groom are not the only people to take vows on a wedding day.
 After hearing the couple declare their commitment to one another, the celebrant usually asks, ‘will all of you who witness these promises do all in your power to uphold these two persons in their marriage?’”
 Think about it: “If we took this promise with seriousness, husbands and wives would find it less burdensome fulfilling their marriage vows.”
 (David A. DeSilva, from Crosswalk.com the article, “Marriage: Made Within Community, Made for Mission”)

 This last quote reminds us of something, which has inspired us (both personally and through the ministry of Marriage Missions) to become involved in the lives of others.
 It is written by Henry and Richard Blackaby, from The Experience: Day by Day with God: A Devotional and Journal, published by Broadman & Holman Publishers.
-We’d like to pass it on to you —hoping it will inspire you also.
-They wrote:
+We’d like to pass it on to you —hoping it will inspire you also:

 “We live in a world that teaches us to mind our own business.
 We try not to get involved in other people’s problems.
-We tell ourselves it’s not our place.
+Plus, we tell ourselves it’s not our place.
 This attitude is completely opposite to what the Bible teaches.
 As Christians, we’re called to become involved in the lives of others, especially when we see someone headed for trouble.

 “It’s actually our responsibility, when we see a fellow believer drifting toward sin, to warn that person of the dangers ahead.
 Sometimes we’re reluctant to say anything to others because we don’t want to offend them.
 We don’t want to act ‘holier than thou.’
 Besides, if we point out the sins of others, they might point back at us and begin naming our sins!